|Calendar of events

 - A revolver with the hammer cocked.

 Retrieving a dropped firearm.
 Dropped firearms must always be retrieved by a Range Officer or, at the direction and under the direct supervision of the Range Officer who will ensure, after checking and/or clearing the firearm, it is placed directly into the Shooter's gun case, gun bag or holster.
-Dropping an unloaded firearm or causing it to fall outside of a course of fire is not an infraction; however, a Shooter who retrieves a dropped firearm is in violation of the safety rules.
+Dropping an unloaded firearm or causing it to fall outside of a course of fire is not an infraction; however the Shooter who retrieves a dropped firearm is in violation of the safety rules.

 MATCH DISQUALIFICATION - UNSPORTSMANLIKE CONDUCT